Axway/mft-convert/content/en/docs/TransferCFT/troubleshoot_intro/atm_traces/Defining_a_trace_file_externally.md

     file written in "extend".
     The new records are written after the old ones
 - CIRCULAR: Direct
-    access file, with a set number of fixed-length records.
+    access file, with a set number of fixed- length records.
-    This file is accessed through a circular up-date, the new records overwriting the old ones
+    This file is accessed through a circular up- date, the new records overwriting the old ones

 `[TRCLREC = {0   &#124; n}]`